 Each of these build lifecycles is defined by a different list of build phases, wherein a build phase represents a stage in the lifecycle.

-For example, the default lifecycle has the following build phases (for a complete list of the build phases, refer to the Lifecycle Reference):
+For example, the default lifecycle comprises of the following phases (for a complete list of the lifecycle phases, refer to the Lifecycle Reference):

-These build phases (plus the other build phases not shown here) are executed sequentially to complete the default lifecycle.
-Given the build phases above, this means that when the default lifecycle is used, Maven will first validate the project, then will try to compile the sources, run those against the tests, package the binaries (e.g. jar), run integration tests against that package, verify the package, install the verifed package to the local repository, then deploy the installed package in a specified environment.
+These lifecycle phases (plus the other lifecycle phases not shown here) are executed sequentially to complete the default lifecycle.
+Given the lifecycle phases above, this means that when the default lifecycle is used, Maven will first validate the project, then will try to compile the sources, run those against the tests, package the binaries (e.g. jar), run integration tests against that package, verify the package, install the verifed package to the local repository, then deploy the installed package in a specified environment.